istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

     This time a 504 (Gateway Timeout) appears after 3 seconds.
     Although httpbin.org was waiting 5 seconds, Istio cut off the request at 3 seconds.

-### Cleanup of controlled access to external services
+### Cleanup the controlled access to external services

 {{< text bash >}}
 $ kubectl delete serviceentry httpbin-ext google